 Use Ad Blockers

 Ads are following us around everywhere, be it a billboard or a clothing store’s website.
 Ad blockers are tools that integrate with the browser to filter out and block advertisements.
+Luckily, most private browser for iPhone come equipped with ad-blocking features, enhancing your online experience by reducing distractions and improving page loading times while also protecting your privacy.
 They will remove pop-up ads, redirecting pages, and malicious noise from the screen.
 However, some websites are ad-driven which means they generate revenue from ads.
 A few of such sites like Wired or CNET do not allow ad-block users, in such cases, you can simply add them to the whitelist to access them.

 Keep the Firewall and Antivirus Up-To-Date